Robert Coles (psychiatrist)

-Early life, education, and military service
+Early life and education

-Born Martin Robert Coles in Boston, Massachusetts, on October 12, 1929, to Philip Coles, an immigrant from Leeds, England, United Kingdom, and Sandra Young Coles, originally from Sioux City, Iowa.
+Martin Robert Coles was born in Boston, Massachusetts, on October 12, 1929, to Philip Coles, an immigrant from Leeds, England, United Kingdom, and Sandra Young Coles, originally from Sioux City, Iowa.
 Robert Coles attended Boston Latin School where he played tennis, ran track, and edited the school literary magazine.
 He entered Harvard College in 1946, where he studied English literature and helped to edit the undergraduate literary magazine, The Harvard Advocate.
 He graduated magna cum laude and earned Phi Beta Kappa honors in 1950.

 Coles originally intended to become a teacher or professor, but as part of his senior honors thesis, he interviewed the poet and physician William Carlos Williams, who promptly persuaded him to go into medicine.
 He studied medicine at Columbia University College of Physicians and Surgeons, graduating in 1954.
 After residency training at the University of Chicago in Chicago, Illinois (the University of Chicago Pritzker School of Medicine), Coles moved on to psychiatric residencies at Massachusetts General Hospital in Boston, Massachusetts, and McLean Hospital in Belmont, Massachusetts (the two hospitals are affiliates of Harvard University and the Harvard University Medical School in Cambridge, Massachusetts).

 Knowing that he was to be called into the U.S. Armed Forces under the Doctor Draft, Coles joined the Air Force in 1958 and was assigned the rank of captain.
 His field of specialization was psychiatry, his intention eventually to sub-specialize in child psychiatry.
 He served as chief of neuropsychiatric services at Keesler Air Force Base in Biloxi, Mississippi, and was honorably discharged in 1960.
 He returned to Boston and finished his child psychiatry training at the Children's Hospital.
 In July 1960, he was married to Jane Hollowell, and the couple moved to New Orleans.